 Not Your Penis, Your Tongue

 Ever since the late 1940s when Alfred Kinsey compiled the first scientific survey of how Americans get it on, one finding has been confirmed and reconfirmed literally hundreds of times.
 Compared with men, women have much lower rates of orgasm.
-Men climax during around 95 percent of erotic interludes, but for women, depending on the study, the figure is only 50 to 70 percent.
+Men climax during about 95 percent of erotic interludes, but for women, depending on the study, the figure is only 50 to 70 percent.
 And when women languish unfulfilled, they’re unhappy with the sex—and with their lovers.

 Why do so many women have trouble working up to orgasm?
-Emotional complexity may contribute, but the sex research is clear.
+Emotional complexity may contribute, but sex research is clear.
 Women have trouble with orgasm because so many men think intercourse is the source of women’s erotic satisfaction.
 It isn’t.
 The key that unlocks most women’s climax is gentle, extended caresses of the clitoris with fingers, tongue, and/or toys.